-

 The output columns must be comma-separated and have no leading or trailing symbols.
 No context will be provided for the output.

-On the basis of those definitions, please classify these individuals job titles by whether they refer to a Developer, an Executive, an IT Manager, an Architect or Not a target.
+On the basis of those definitions, please classify these individuals job titles by whether they refer to an Executive Sponsor, an Economic buyer, a Technical Decision Maker, a Technical User, a Business Beneficiary or Not a target.
 Only 1 category is possible for each job title."""

 # Main logic for processing and enriching data